Nicelab/nicelab-art/README.md

 # nicelab-art
-Icons, posters, flyers, communication materials, etc. about the Nicelab and related projects
+This repository contain icons, posters, flyers, etc. about the Nicelab and related projects.

+Appart from the Nicelab specific communication material like ou logos and posters, this repository may also contain, hackerspaces and Free Software propaganda stuff.